Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Correct Answers: B & D**

+**<mark>(Options A and C refer to "deployment controls invoking APIs," which isn't the standard native terminology for halting pipeline progression for change management.
+Azure DevOps natively handles this via Gates).<mark>**

 **Explanation:**

 To ensure a change request is processed before components are deployed to the Production environment, you use **Release Gates** in Azure DevOps.
 Azure DevOps provides a ServiceNow Change Management extension specifically for this purpose.